PaisaIQ/bigspring-hugo-startup-theme/exampleSite/content/blog/post-4.md

 **(d) Connect the drivers of value to a valuation:** Create an intrinsic valuation model that connects the input to an end value in business.

-**Keep the feedback loop open:** Listen to people who know the business better than you do and use suggestions to fine-tune the narrative.
+**(e) Keep the feedback loop open:** Listen to people who know the business better than you do and use suggestions to fine-tune the narrative.